August 18, 2023

 It’s no secret that the Algarve’s major towns have long since sold out in favour of mass tourism – that’s half the appeal.
 As a result of this though, it can be pricey to eat out close to the major resorts’ centres, beaches and old towns.
 To keep it cheap, explore further away from the main tourist hubs and keep your eyes peeled for small, family-run restaurants and set menus.

 Beaches are the Algarve’s bread and butter.
-From small, secluded bays to long, lively expanses of sand, there are plenty of different options up and down the coastline to cater to your beach lounging needs.
+From small, secluded bays to long, lively expanses of sand, the coastline meets every beach lounging need.
 And the best bit about a day on the beach?
 It can be absolutely free!

 Aside from the sand, one of the Algarve’s most impressive features is its architecture.
-Over the centuries, Moorish, Gothic, baroque and Renaissance styles have come together marvellously to create some truly fantastic buildings.
-The best places to enjoy such structures are the many old towns you will find up and down the Algarve.
-Faro’s is one of the best preserved, with a beautiful old cathedral and neo-Gothic gate arches, while Albufeira’s winding, mosaic-tiled streets offer a nice contrast from the more modern high-rises you’ll find in the new part of the resort.
+Over the centuries, Moorish, gothic, baroque and Renaissance styles have come together marvellously to create some truly fantastic buildings.
+Find them in Faro’s old town, which has a beautiful old cathedral and neo-gothic gate arches, or in Albufeira’s winding, mosaicked old town streets.

 Olhão, meanwhile, offers a glimpse of Portugal’s Moorish past, with many of the houses built according to traditional Islamic designs – expect fantastic terraces, intricate tile patterns and ornate fixtures and mouldings.